zpoley/json-command/README.md

 # JSON Command

-JSON command line processing command toolkit
+JSON command line processing toolkit.

+No more writing code to inspect or transform JSON objects.

+this npm module includes a "json" command. the json command processes standard input and parses json objects. json currently handles a few different standard input formats and provides a number of options tailored toward inspecting and transforming the parsed json objects.

 ## IMPORTANT

-you need node v0.2.0 or higher to run this program.
+you need node v0.2.0 or higher and npm to run this program.

 ## Installation

     npm install json-command

-## Description

-json processes standard input and parses json objects. json currently handles a few different standard input formats and provides a number of options tailored to inspecting and transforming the parsed json objects.

 ## Examples

+the following examples parse json output from twitter http requests and output the requested json fields.

 please note that the last example requires you to enter your username and password.